Tales from the Darkside: The Movie: Reception

 Tales from the Darkside: The Movie was a modest box office success for Paramount Pictures.
 The film was released on May 4, 1990, in the United States, opening in third place that weekend.
 It grossed a total of $16,324,573 domestically.

-The film received mixed to negative reviews from critics.
-It has a rating of 46% on the ratings aggregation site Rotten Tomatoes, based on 24 reviews, and an overall grade of "C" at Box Office Mojo.
+The film received mixed reviews from critics.
+It has a rating of 50% on the ratings aggregation site Rotten Tomatoes, based on 26 reviews.
 On Metacritic, the film has a rating of 54 out of 100, based on 13 critics, indicating "mixed or average reviews".

 Los Angeles Times writer Michael Wilmington criticized Harrison's directing choices ("too much ritzy film noir styling and self-conscious comic book frames") but said "there's more brain than usual beneath the blood and guts".
 The Washington Post panned the film, calling it a "lame effort".
 TV Guide deemed the film a "Dull, derivative horror anthology", finding it to be "overrun with flashy camerawork and film noir stylistic flourishes that pad, rather than propel, the already weak stories offered."

 In retrospective reviews, Odie Henderson of Slant Magazine observed that "Each mini-movie has the same tally of moments of greatness, grossness, and dullness, giving Tales from the Darkside: The Movie an even-handed feel", adding, "Wraparound story notwithstanding, they want you to root for the underdog, even if the underdog represents evil."
 Padraig Cotter of Screen Rant noted that, while the film "wasn't a huge hit, it was an effective, entertaining anthology", and agreed with the notion that it was the true successor to Creepshow 2.

-Aborted sequel
+Planned sequel

 Laurel Productions initially announced a sequel to the film in October 1990.
 A screenplay was written by the first film's screenwriters, Michael McDowell and George Romero, along with Gahan Wilson.
 Segments planned included an adaptation of Robert Bloch's "Almost Human", alongside adaptations of King's short stories "Pinfall" (originally planned for Creepshow 2) and "Rainy Season".
 This sequel, however, never came to fruition.